inspedralbes/moodle-block_attendancetable/README.md

 Description
 ===========
 Block attendance table (hereinafter referred to as 'BAT') is a plugin based on [Attendance](https://moodle.org/plugins/mod_attendance) and
-Attendance Table [] used to show teachers and their students basic information on class attendance.
+[Attendance Table](https://github.com/inspedralbes/moodle-report_attendancetable) used to show teachers and their students basic information on class attendance.
 BAT shows teachers the students with lowest attendance, and students a toggeable bar with each course's attendance and multiple percentages.
-Additionally, students can add BAT to their dashboard to see each course's attendance.
+Additionally, students can add BAT to their dashboard to see each course's attendance on a bar, each course's percentage and their total attendance across all courses.

 Instructions
 ===========